Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 285 1GB should be a little bit faster than the GeForce GTX 570 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 285 1GB should perform a little bit faster than the GeForce GTX 570 overall. (explain)

-Texel RateThe GeForce GTX 285 1GB is just a bit (about 18%) faster with regards to anisotropic filtering than the GeForce GTX 570. (explain)
+Texel RateThe GeForce GTX 285 1GB should be a bit (approximately 18%) more effective at texture filtering than the GeForce GTX 570. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison